 Expert group members meeting at the Agroforestry symposium in Musoma, November 2024.
 From left to right: Dr Anthony Kimaro, Dr Siima Bakengesa, Dr John Recha, Thaddeus Mbowe, Elizabeth Githendu, Sarah Kezie, Dr Deusdedit Mlay.
 Photo: David Maeri

-The East African Dryland Agroforestry Expert Group brings together experts from civil society, ministries, academia, practitioners, and youth organizations in Kenya, Tanzania, and Uganda during 2025.
+The East African Dryland Agroforestry Expert Group brought together 15 experts from civil society, ministries, academia, practitioners, and youth organizations in Kenya, Tanzania, and Uganda during 2025.

 Six expert group members meeting at the Agroforestry symposium in Musoma, Tanzania, November 2024.
 From left to right: Dr Anthony Kimaro, Dr Siima Bakengesa, Dr John Recha, Thaddeus Mbowe, Elizabeth Githendu, Sarah Kezie, Dr Deusdedit Mlay.
 Photo by: David Maeri